 June: Traditionally a quiet month of breeding young.
 An adult Little Gull was present on the evening of the 21st.

 July: Quite a bit of second brooding at the beginning of the month with Chiffchaff being particularly vocal.
-On the 12th breeding was confirmed by Great Crested Grebe with an adult seen carrying young (R.F.) and the two adult Oystercatcher were present along with at least one young bird.
-Late afternoon a single sand martin was seen (uncommon this year).
+On the 12th breeding was confirmed by Great Crested Grebe with an adult seen carrying three young (R.F. - W.H.) and another pair subsequently raised two young making an excellent breeding season for the species locally.
+The two adult Oystercatcher were present along with at least one young bird until mid month at least.
+Late afternoon on the 12th a single Sand Martin was seen (uncommon this year).

 August: After three Garganey occurred at Stubbers Green at the end of July a single eclipse bird was present on the swag pool on the 2nd along with two Teal and an Eclipse Shoveler.